Media Format Reference

 JW Player supports two types of streaming protocols:

 - Apple's HLS protocol, using M3U8 manifest files and TS media files.
 HLS builds upon standard HTTP, making it easy to deploy and firewall resilient.
-All JW6 editions support HLS on iOS, but only the Premium and Ads editions support HLS on desktop browsers.
+All JW6 editions support HLS on mobile devices, but only the Premium and Ads editions support HLS on desktop browsers.
 See Using Apple HLS Streaming for more info.

 - Adobe's RTMP protocol, using either a single media file or a SMIL manifest.
 RTMP requires dedicated server software and is often blocked by firewalls.
 See Using RTMP Streaming for more info.